AmitBaroi/Bash-shell-scripting/Lesson 2 - Working with variables and parameters/Notes.md

-# 2 Working with Variables and Parameters
+# Lesson 2: Working with Variables and Parameters

 ## 2.1 About terminology